microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/teamworkperipheral.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents the details about the peripherals attached to a [teamworkDevice](../resources/teamworkdevice.md).
+Represents the details about the peripherals attached to a Microsoft Teams-enabled [device](../resources/teamworkdevice.md).

 Inherits from [entity](../resources/entity.md).